Evolution of a modified binomial random graph by agglomeration: Introduction

-All this explosion of research in random graphs has been originated with the aim to find models which describe the complexity of real world networks.
-The purpose of this paper is to contribute to this task by proposing a new inhomogeneous random graph model which is obtained in a constructive way from the classical Erd\H os-R\'enyi model.
-By a constructive way, we mean an explicit scheme for constructing the graph from a given configuration of $G(n,p)$.
-We consider an initial configuration of subsets of vertices that represents the agglomeration of nodes, and we will call it a configuration of super-vertices.
-Then, from it an inhomogeneous random graph model is defined by letting that two super-vertices be connected if there is at least one edge between them in $G(n,p)$.
-Note that we are not assuming that the vertices in the super-vertices should be all connected, so they are not necessarily clusters in $G(n,p)$.
+In this paper we propose a new inhomogeneous random graph model that is obtained in a constructive way from the classical Erd\H os-R\'enyi model.
+By ``a constructive way'', we mean an explicit scheme for constructing the graph from a given realization of $G(n,p)$.
+Given a partition of the vertex set $[n]$ of $G(n,p)$, in which each partition class represents an agglomeration of nodes, we call each partition class a super-vertex and the partition a configuration of super-vertices.
+We define an inhomogeneous random graph model by letting two super-vertices be connected if and only if there is at least one edge between them in $G(n,p)$.
+Note that our model assumes the existence of a kind of community structure by the agglomeration of the nodes, which is encoded in the super-vertices.
+However, we are not assuming that the vertices inside each super-vertex should be all connected.
+In other words, each super-vertex is not necessarily a clique in $G(n,p)$ and can be any kind of subgraph of $G(n,p)$.
+Related random graph models are analyzed, for instance, by Janson and Spencer \cite{JansonSpencer} and by Seshadhri, Kolda and Pinar \cite{SKP}.

-Such random structure can be seen for instance in the modern analysis in economic relationships in urban spaces, which emphasizes the importance of agglomeration.
-This concept is introduced to consider a market process in geography models, where the trade among locations plays an important role.
-Here, the vertices can be agents or firms which are agglomerated by cluster of economic activity, for example natural regions or sectors (types of firms).
-See \cite{economy} for a more comprehensive understanding about agglomerative economies.

-As we already point out, the study of inhomogeneous random graphs and its mathematical properties is an issue of current research and there are many recent works dealing with this kind of models.
-We believe that constructive models like the one proposed here are an useful contribution to addressing the modeling of real networks.
-Our model assumes the existence of community structure and under certain conditions it exhibit a power law degree distribution, which are both well important properties for real applications.
-Related constructive random graph models are analyzed for instance by Janson and Spencer \cite{JansonSpencer} and by Seshadhri, Kolda and Pinar \cite{SKP}.

-For our model we determine the precise critical point for connectedness.
-Coming back to the economic relationships example, the mathematical concept of connectivity could be interpreted as the moment where almost all cities are connected through the links between the present firms.
-In order to obtain our main result, we apply Stein's method, instead of the moments method used in the original proof by Erd\H os and R\'enyi \cite{ER}, and show that the number of isolated super-vertices converges in law to the Poisson distribution, similar to the alternative proof by Janson, {\L}uczak and Ruci\'nski \cite{JLR}.
-In addition of finding the critical point of the phase transition for connectedness, we analyze the degree distribution and the phase transition of the emergency of the giant component.